undabot/json-api-symfony/README.md

 #### Pagination

 The library can currently read page and offset based pagination.
+Page based pagination is automatically converted to an offset based pagination.
 So no matter which one the client sends to the server, we can read them both like in the example below.

 ```php
 <?php